bensteinberg/recipes.hs/README.md

         }
  ```

-To build for another target, try `make debian_stretch` or `make
+To build for another target, try `make debian_buster` or `make
-debian_buster`, which should put the binaries `recipes.stretch` and
+debian_bullseye`, which should put the binaries `recipes.buster` and
-`recipes.buster`, respectively, in this directory -- see the
+`recipes.bullseye`, respectively, in this directory -- see the
 [Makefile](Makefile) and Dockerfiles for how this works.

 Data file format